timjdavey/pavlov/README.md

 The x-axis shows steps in time e.g. every step in time, the Respondant decides what it wants to do at that given step, it does that action and learns from the output.
 Occassionally a step is overridden by a stimuli and the dog is shocked, learns from that output and the output of the subsequent steps.

 Each of the lines represents how desirable the action is (Run or Rest) in a given environmental condition
-* No danger - Escaped from shock
+* No danger - not being shocked
-* Danger, no gate - being shocked but the gate to the cage is not in place
+* Danger, no gate - being shocked, can escape from danger if Run
-* Danger, gate closed - being shocked but the gate to the cage is in place and closed
+* Danger, gate closed - being shocked, but cannot escape from danger

 ![pavlov_clean](https://cloud.githubusercontent.com/assets/13322/21580604/3132913e-cffb-11e6-8db1-153116d9c5d1.png)